drop_

 Is Drop Zero-Knowledge?

-Encryption keys are generated locally and never touch our servers.
-We only store an AES-256-GCM encrypted blob that is unreadable to us.
-Data is unrecoverable without your token.
+Keys are generated locally and never sent to our servers.
+We store only the AES-256-GCM encrypted blob — unreadable without your token.

 Secrets self-destruct after being viewed.
-While a Drop is deleted by default after its first retrieval, you can set custom read limits.
-Once reached, data is permanently purged.
+You can set a custom read limit or TTL — once reached, the data is permanently destroyed.

 Can I self-host?